paulinaezquerra/paulinaezquerra.github.io/_pages/about.md

 ---

 I am an MA student in the [Department of Philosophy](https://www.uh.edu/class/philosophy/) at the University of Houston.
-Beginning Fall 2023, I will be a PhD student in [Philosophy](https://lsa.umich.edu/philosophy) at the University of Michigan

 My current research lies at the intersection of ethics, moral psychology, and theories of human agency, with an eye toward incorporating insights from undertheorized Latin American thinkers into discussions of value and rational action within analytic philosophy.
 I investigate how our choices shape who we are as moral agents and what we value, how we ought to reconcile internal conflicts between our values, the role of the emotions in our practical and moral reasoning, and how our identities and social practices give shape to human agency.